Meet the Team

 Amy Chilton - Clinical Nursing Manager / Head Nurse

 I have worked in practice since 2004.
 I have a passion for all things feline and nutrition.
 I have a Diploma in advanced nursing and a Certificate in Canine and Feline Veterinary Health Nutrition.
 I love to further my knowledge; my most recent Certificate is the ISFM Certificate in Feline Nursing.

 Out of work I enjoy reading, baking and attempting to keep fit!

 I am a qualified veterinary nurse.
 I have been nursing for 21 years mainly in mixed animal practices including a wide variety of exotic animals.
 For the last 8 years I have been nursing in an emergency and out of hours clinic covering 11 practices.

 I live in Cranleigh with my family, husband (John), daughters (Ella and Maddie), Border terrier (Teasel) and guinea pig (Mable).
 In the little spare time that I have we enjoy travelling, socialising, keeping fit which includes long walks in the hills with Teasel.

-Katie Ayling-Ditton, Vet Nurse
+Katie Ayling-Ditton, RVN